0xbitx/DEDSEC-XICOMAP/README.md

 <img src="https://cdn-icons-png.flaticon.com/512/11586/11586367.png", width="400", height="400">
 </p>
 <h1 align="center"> DEDSEC-XICOMAP</h1>

+### DESCRIPTION
-<h4 align="center">DEDSEC-XICOMAP is a Web-Based Tracker that captures crucial user data, including IP addresses, device information, and exact locations, directly from visitors to a designated webpage.
-This data is then seamlessly integrated into the main web tool, allowing for the precise mapping of user GPS locations alongside their IP and device details.</h4>
+DEDSEC-XICOMAP is a web-based tracker designed to capture vital user data, such as IP addresses, device specifics, and precise locations, all sourced directly from visitors to a specified custom webpage for pedophiles.
+This information seamlessly integrates into the main web tool, enabling the accurate mapping of user GPS coordinates in conjunction with their IP and device particulars.
+This tool is designed to track the location of pedophiles in order to protect young children.

 ## Key Features